 Parking: There is a small lay-by next to the castle entrance and just in front of the village church.

-Access: There are a four steps up to the path to the castle entrance from the lay-by, and then two gates, one of which is a kissing gate.
+Access: There are a four steps up to the path to the castle entrance from the lay-by, and then two kissing gates on the path to the ruins.

 Facilities: There are no facilities at the castle but it is on the edge Weeting village so there are shops and places to eat nearby.